averykhoo/recipes/curated-untested/pecan-pie.md

 * Compared to stoneware or heavy enameled ceramic, tempered-glass pie plates conduct heat quickly and evenly, so the crust bakes up light and crisp, never greasy or soft.
 * When room temperature exceeds 74°F (23°C), kitchen equipment and pantry staples will act as a heat source to the butter, creating a sticky dough.
-If it’s warm in your kitchen, take these proactive steps to manage your dough temperature.
+If it's warm in your kitchen, take these proactive steps to manage your dough temperature.
 * See our crash course in mastering pie dough for more tips and troubleshooting.